BCDevOps/minio-openshift/README.md

 Minio

 ## Third-Party Products/Libraries used and the the License they are covered by
-Minio, covered by Apache Licence Version 2.0
+Minio, covered by Apache Licence Version 2.0.

 ## Project Status
 Minio has been released, and used by multiple organizations on mutiple platforms.
 This fork has been tested and runs on BC Gov OpenShift containers.

 ## Documentation

-GitHub Pages (https://guides.github.com/features/pages/) are a neat way to document you application/project.
+Special environment variables are used (note that environment variables are case sensitive)

+### MINIO_ACCESS_KEY
+Access key acting as a user ID that uniquely identifies the account.
+Set as part of deployment but then used in the deployed pod to connect to the internal (private) Minio Server.

+### MINIO_SECRET_KEY
+Secret key acting as the password to the account.
+Set as part of deployment but then used in the deployed pod to connect to the internal (private) Minio Server.

 ## Security